orchid00/WomenAreExcellentProgrammers/Reading/README.md

 ## More stories

-*Disclaimer, NY times changed to a subscription method, so some of the news are not easily accessible :(.*
+*Disclaimer, NY times changed to a subscription method, so some of the news are not easily accessible :( without a subcription.*

+* Female code breakers: The hidden figures of the greatest generation.
+By Jane Carr, CNN.
+Updated October 11, 2017 [https://edition.cnn.com/2017/10/11/opinions/code-girls-iiza-mundy-opinion/index.html](https://edition.cnn.com/2017/10/11/opinions/code-girls-iiza-mundy-opinion/index.html){:target="_blank"}.
+Refers to the book "Code Girls"

 * The Secret history of Women in Coding.
 By Clive Thompson.
 Feb.
 13, 2019.
 The New York Times Magazine [https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html](https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html){:target="_blank"}.
 Notes: This reading links to many other awesome reads, it moved to many preconceived ideas in me.